9 R Interfaces

 BETWEEN Selects values within a given range

 The R package DBI (R Special Interest Group on Databases (R-SIG-DB), Wickham, and Müller 2024; James 2009) currently allows communication with 30 SQL-driven DBMS formats.
 Each supported DBI DBMS uses its own R package.
-For instance, the SQLite DBMS is interfaced with the package RSQLite (which is currently installed with DBI), and the MySQL DBMS can be interfaced using the package RMySQL.
-The RMariaDB package can be used to interface either MySQL or MariaDB.
+For instance, the SQLite DBMS is interfaced with the package RSQLite (which will be installed with DBI), and the MySQL DBMS can be interfaced using the package RMySQL.
+The RMariaDB package can be used to interface either MySQL or the DBMS MariaDB.
 Opening a DBMS connection will constrain users to the SQL nuances of the selected DBMS.
 We will concentrate on the non-proprietary DBMS SQLite here.

 As a simple first example, we will create a database using “internal” R dataframes.
 First we establish a SQLite DBMS connection using dbConnect().